Charleston, SC Solar Panels

 Charleston Area Utility Providers

-Charleston residents are served by three main utility providers—Berkeley Electric, Santee Cooper, and Dominion Energy.
-According to 2023 data, their electricity rates range from 11.4¢ to 14.4¢ per kilowatt-hour.
+Charleston homeowners are served by three main utilities: Berkeley Electric, Santee Cooper, and Dominion Energy.
+Based on 2023 data — the most recent available — rates ranged from 11.4¢ to 14.4¢ per kWh across these providers.

 Charleston Utilities Electricity Rates